Democracy Wall (City University of Hong Kong): Taiwan Anti-Cross-Strait Service Trade Agreement

 In March 2014, there are some posts about the Anti-Cross-Strait Service Trade Agreement to China issues which are happening in Taiwan.
 Students compare the situation in Hong Kong and Taiwan.
 They express their views of supporting Taiwan citizens to against the trade pact with China of holding Sunflower Student Movement.
 Rather than objecting the unfair situation of a trade pact with China, this is also showing that justice is being affected.
 This can show the inappropriate way of the Taiwan government when handling this issue.
 Through the views of Hong Kong students, they are also objecting to the way of Taiwan government.
 CityU Democracy Wall is a way to show social justice.

-Censorship attempts
+Controversy

 In November 2015 a Mainland Chinese exchange student tore down part of a banner reading "Hong Kong is not China" and put up new text, changing it to read "Hong Kong is just a part of China of course".
 She struck and injured a student who filmed her actions.
-The footage went viral on Facebook, with commentators criticising the student for not respecting Hong Kong's freedom of speech, which is codified in the Hong Kong Basic Law.
+The footage went viral on Facebook, with some commentators criticising the student for not respecting Hong Kong's freedom of speech, while others sympathised with the girl and said her freedom of speech should also be protected.

 A male student was also seen ripping messages from the wall the same month.
 He was also filmed and the video uploaded to Facebook.